 Attempting to secure a permit with fraudulent information will result in charges being filed for giving false information to a police agency.

-Anyone misusing an IUP parking permit will be booted on the first offense.
-If it is found that the permit is not being misused, there will be no boot fee charged.
+Anyone misusing an IUP parking permit will be ticketed and or booted on the first offense.

 Using a stolen parking permit to park on campus will result in having the vehicle booted, the permit confiscated, and charges brought against the offender for receiving stolen property.